Les Anges (TV series): Guest stars

 Romain Chavent, a former Secret Story 2009 contestant and former husband of Shauna Sand.

 Senna and Amelie were in a relationship on Secret Story, but during their stay in L.A they parted.

 Ratings

 The show was a ratings success for NRJ 12.
-After a rather timid start with only 250,000 viewers to 17:50, the latest qutotidienne have attracted nearly 500,000 viewers on average.
-That hearing will enable the chain to produce records and even to lead the audience of TNT.
+After a start with only 250,000 viewers to 17:50, the latest qutotidienne have attracted nearly 500,000 viewers on average.